Search

 Latest news:

-Overview of the treatment system
+Presentation of the VOC treatment system

 In the new collection network for volatile organic compounds (VOCs), each workshop will be directly connected to a collector called a “clarinette”, located just before the catch tank.
 This will enable the neutral pressure point to be located close to the VOC collection clarinet, facilitating aeraulic balancing of the network.